 As professional travelers, we sometimes ask ourselves why we settled down in Connecticut.
 One answer is pizza: the best is here.
 Another good answer is hot dogs.
-We'd venture to say that there are more good hot dog joints per capita in Connecticut than in any other location, except perhaps the city of Chicago.
+We'd venture to say that there are more good hot dog joints per capita in Connecticut than in any other location, except perhaps New Jersey and the city of Chicago.

 Beyond hot dogs, there are burgers (topped with the full panoply of condiments), fried clams (strips or whole-belly), and grinders.
 Plus breakfast is served every morning from six (seven in the winter): egg sandwiches, mostly, suitable for eating in the car on your way to work.